Rhizome-Conifer/conifer/README.md

 ### Restarting Webrecorder

-When making changes to Webrecorder, running `docker-compose build; docker-compose up -d` will restart all of the containers.
+When making changes to Webrecorder, running `docker-compose build; docker-compose up -d` will build and restart all of the containers.

-To restart only the Webrecorder container, use the `./rebuild.sh` script.
+To fully recreate Webrecorder, deleting old containers (bot not the data!) use the `./recreate.sh` script.

-## Migrating from Earlier Versions

-The Webrecorder 4.x branch introduced signficant changes to the data model.

-A migration script is provided which will migrate a local Webrecorder 3.x installation to 4.x.

-To use, run:

-*TODO*

-Note: this process will create a copy of the Redis data in Redis DB 2.
-The old data will not be deleted automatically.
-WARCs stored under `./data/warcs` will be moved to `./data/storage`.

 ## Webrecorder Architecture